As someone who wants to become a business analyst, it’s easy to feel overwhelmed with the number of training options available.

 - Still others have done a fair amount of BA-type work but need to learn about the end-to-end project life cycle.

 You can find training programs that focus on any slice of business analysis.
-Most introductory business analysis programs focus on the business analysis knowledge areas — the set of techniques and activities a business analyst does, or what we might call the “business analysis process.”
+Most introductory business analysis programs – like our program, The Business Analyst Blueprint certification program, where you can earn your Applied Certification in Business Analysis (ACBA) – focus on the business analysis knowledge areas — the set of techniques and activities a business analyst does, or what we might call the “business analysis process.”
 Other programs blend soft skills and BA skills.
-Still others situate business analysis within the entire project life cycle.
+Still others focus on passing a professional certification exam.

-Step 4: Consider What Type of Training You Want
+Step 4: Consider What Type of Business Analyst Training You Want

 - University programs